-The Korea International Circuit has had a troubled start to life, bursting onto the F1 scene in 2010 but dropped from the calendar after just four events.
-It's future remains cloudy as the weather which invariably seems to envelop the circuit.
+The Korea International Circuit (Korean: 코리아 인터내셔널 서킷) has had a troubled start to life, bursting onto the F1 scene in 2010 but dropped from the calendar after just four events.

 Bringing a Grand Prix to South Korea had long been an objective for Bernie Ecclestone, but following a previous abortive effort at Sepoong, a deal was finally struck for the race to be held at a new harbour-side venue in Yeongam, South Jeolla, some 400 kilometres south of Seoul and near the port city of Mokpo.
 The original deal wit Korean F1 promoter Korea Auto Valley Operation (KAVO – a joint venture between M-Bridge Holdings and Jeollanam-do regional government) was for $264 million and would see F1 visiting until 2021.

 KAVO announced in September 2009 that the funding was in place to start construction at the site, and officials were confident the work would be completed in time to hold a Grand Prix in 2010.
 Work was slated to finish in July 2010, in time for the first Grand Prix in October.

 Hermann Tilke was employed to design the facility, as has become customary for F1 venues.
 On a largely flat parcel of land, Tilke proposed a typical mix of overtaking-friendly sharp hairpins plus a couple of quick corners.
 Uniquely, it was intended from the outset that the circuit would be part urban street course and part permanent venue, with the permanent facilities in the north being used for events year round and the southern half, complete with F1 standard pit and paddock facilities, would be used for the yearly visit of F1 only.